 You’ll notice that hyaluronic acid is also a common ingredient in facial creams and serums too but it needs to be injected into the skin in order to replenish volume loss.

 Furthermore, depending on where they are injected, hyaluronic acid dermal fillers last for six to 18 months until they are reabsorbed.
 Hyaluronic acid can also stimulate your natural collagen production, making it a firm favourite for surgeons, aestheticians and patients alike.
-By contrast, Botox may only last for three to four months.
+By contrast, Botulinum toxin may only last for three to four months.

 Dermal Fillers Don’t Really Hurt